giwdulttam/giwdulttamblog.github.io/index.md

 Hello!
 I'm Matt, an incoming PhD student in statistics at Boston Univeristy.
-I am primarily interested in probability theory, stochastic modeling and stochastic dynamical systems and their interaction with machine learning.
+I am primarily interested in stochastic modeling, stochastic dynamical systems and machine learning.
+In particular, I am
 I also dabble in non-commutative probabilty theory and its combinatorial aspects.
 Below are a handful of posts on these things.
 Feel free to contact me with any questions, concerns or comments at maludwig15@gmail.com.

 <div style="float: right; margin-left: 20px;">